 Skin care is an important part of incontinence care that cannot be overlooked.
 In addition to prompt changing of soiled briefs and liners, private areas must be gently yet thoroughly cleansed and dried.
 Repeated exposure to urine and fecal matter can be very damaging to sensitive skin.
 Improper care may lead to rashes, sores and even serious infections.
 Look for incontinence products that effectively trap and wick moisture away from the skin and feature soft, breathable lining.
 Application of a skin barrier ointment can further protect the area from moisture and prevent irritation.

-Shopping for Incontinence Products Online
+Shopping for Adult Incontinence Products Online

 People are often embarrassed to purchase incontinence products in person at their local stores.
 Fortunately, there are plenty of online retailers that sell incontinence supplies and other elder care products and offer discreet shipping.
 Once you and your loved one find products that work well, joining a subscription service can be helpful, since regular shipments will ensure you never run out of necessary supplies.

 For additional help, consider posting your question about incontinence products in the Caregiver Forum to receive answers from experienced members.
 If you are concerned about being able to afford incontinence supplies, consult the adult diaper bank directory compiled by the nonprofit Simon Foundation for Continence to find products and resources in your area.